What do you call people from different states? A list of resident nicknames

 - Wyoming: Wyomingite, Wyomingian, Wyoman

-What do you call people from the different regions?
+What do you call people from the U.S. regions?

-The Census Bureau recognizes four main regions in the US.
-Here’s what you would call those collective groups.
+The Census Bureau recognizes four main regions in the United States.
+Here are the nicknames for these collective groups:

 - Northeast: New Englanders